frosteen/frosteen/README.md

 ###

 <p align="justify">
-Six years in production software, based in the Philippines and working remotely.
-The last two as the sole software and automation engineer for a US managed service provider, where the AI and automation capability was built from zero: the automation platform on Azure, the applied LLM systems running on it, and the AI-assisted development practice the engineering team now builds with.
-Most of what I ship lives in private client and company repositories, so this account is not a representative sample of my current work.
-Happy to walk through it in a call.
+Software and automation engineer, six years in production, based in the Philippines and working remotely on US Pacific hours.
+For the last two years I have been the sole software and automation engineer for a US managed service provider, delivering across 22 projects for 45 client organisations.
+The AI and automation capability there was built from zero: the automation platform on Azure, the applied LLM systems that run on it, and the AI-assisted development practice the engineering team now builds with.
 </p>

 <p align="justify">
-Day to day that is one seat covering five kinds of work: client engagements scoped, built and handed over end to end; internal platform and cloud engineering on Azure; identity and access across Microsoft 365 and Entra; data pipelines and reporting; and applied AI on top of all of it.
+That one seat covers five kinds of work: client engagements scoped, built and handed over end to end; internal platform and cloud engineering on Azure; identity and access across Microsoft 365 and Entra; data pipelines and reporting; and applied AI on top of all of it.
 About as much of what I touch is inherited as green-field, so a lot of the job is taking over a system I did not build, learning it, and leaving it documented and deployable.
 I also founded and run a registered Philippine software studio, where I hold the stack, hiring, rate and delivery decisions for around ten paid developers.
-Before software I spent more than three years in enterprise networks and telecom cloud core, which is where the automation habit started; it is background now rather than the pitch, but change control against a live production estate is a skill that never stopped paying.
+Before software I spent more than three years in enterprise networks and telecom cloud core, which is where the automation habit started.
+That is background now rather than the pitch, though change control against a live production estate is a skill that never stopped paying.
+Most of what I ship lives in private client and company repositories, so this account is not a representative sample of my current work, and I am happy to walk through it in a call.
 </p>

 ###